3 Signs Your Code Needs Middleware

 July 6, 2025 · 4 min

-ASP.NET Core Middleware Order: Fix Pipeline Issues and Debug Execution Flow
+Debug ASP.NET Core Middleware Execution Flow

 TL;DR Middleware order in ASP.NET Core directly affects authentication, CORS, routing, and logging.
 Register exception handling, HTTPS redirection, and logging middleware early in the pipeline.
 Place CORS before authentication and routing to avoid preflight and header issues.
 Authentication must come before authorization and routing for secure endpoints.
 Use tools like MiddlewareAnalysis and custom logging middleware to debug pipeline flow.
 Common mistakes include routing before authentication, CORS after auth, and late exception handling.
 Correct middleware order prevents security holes, debugging nightmares, and production outages.
 The Hidden Culprit Behind Mysterious Pipeline Failures Picture this: your ASP.NET Core API works perfectly in development, but authentication randomly fails in production.
 CORS headers appear inconsistently.
 Some endpoints return 404s that should work.
 The logs show everything should be working correctly. ...

-July 4, 2025 · 9 min
+July 4, 2025 · Last modified: September 20, 2025 · 9 min

 Diagram showing controlled parallel file processing with throttling compared to naive approaches